Notes from the Colours of Dance Principal

 This started way back in Pre-Primary, with feet and leg exercises, learning how to stretch the toes and feet in line with the knee and hip, learning how to articulate the toes and control the knees using the thigh muscles.
 It continued through the grades as the foot gained strength using resistance exercise such as glisses and tendus.
-The preparation continued with the learning how to execute good releves and controlling the landing from jumps, getting good at feeling all parts of the foot, keeping the knees in line to demonstrate good turnout.
+The preparation continued with the learning how to execute good releves and controlling the landing from jumps, getting good at feeling all parts of the foot, keeping the knees in line to demonstrate good turnout, whilst holding the back and head upright on each landing.
 As the middle grades came along, learning to do a developpe in the centre, holding the back, sides and stomach indicates very clearly how much the upper body in involved in maintaining balance and poise.
 So that’s all in the background.

 As the feet & body develop, your teacher will indicate to you when is the right time to consider working in ‘soft-pointes’.
 These are shoes made similarly to pointe shoes, but without the strong sole (known as the ‘back’).
-These shoes have a box and need to be worked in and on until they become properly broken in and fitting the foot well.
-They introduce the dancer to the feeling of pointe shoes, and strengthen the foot further, as the soles and box do make it harder to show a well-pointed foot.
-This also teaches the student how important the lifting of the instep and lengthening of the ankle is to create the right line and develop even strength down both sides of the leg and foot.
+These shoes have a soft box around the toes which needs to be worked in and on until they become properly broken in to fit the foot well and not make a taping sound.
+They introduce the dancer to the feeling of pointe shoes, and strengthen the intrinsic muscles of the foot further, as the soles and box do make it harder to show a well-pointed foot.
+This also teaches the student how important the lifting of the instep and lengthening of the ankle is to create the right line and develop even strength down both sides of the whole leg into the foot.
 A dancer should spend at least 6 months in soft pointe shoes before moving to full-pointe, and in that time, rises and releves will become very important and very regular.

 Preparing the skin/dealing with blisters

 Everyone who takes up pointework will get sore feet & legs from time to time.
 Hopefully mostly it is a positive soreness – that great feeling when your body has worked hard and achieved something.
 However, there will also come the irritating sorenesses, such as blisters and pinched skin.
-Your teacher will discuss various ways of minimizing these as they are almost always caused by overuse.
+Your teacher will discuss various ways of minimizing these as they are almost always caused by overuse or poorly fitting shoes.

 Buying Pointe Shoes